-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week - Bibleman!
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
+This week: Bibleman!
 Bibleman!
 Does whatever a bible can!
 Reads a verse!
 Any size!
 Catches thieves!
 Was baptised!
 Look out!
 Here comes the Bibleman!

 Also, is it my imagination, or does Bibleman end the intro by blowing a kiss?

 Clearly, these three need a villain worthy of their skill—and they get one, as seen briefly at the end.
-Captain Planet, to compare with a similar kind of supposedly moral superhero, give or take the whole thing where the Planeteers keep the secrets of completely clean energy to themselves instead of sharing them with the world, fought radioactive supermen, hot mad scientists, rat people, powerful industrialists and alien overlords voiced by David Warner.
+Captain Planet, to compare with a similar kind of supposedly moral superhero (give or take the whole thing where the Planeteers keep the secrets of completely clean energy to themselves instead of sharing them with the world), fought radioactive supermen, hot mad scientists, rat people, powerful industrialists and alien overlords voiced by David Warner.
 Bibleman has to face...
+Dwayne Dibbley?

 Presumably this is what they mean by evil carrying the seeds of its own destruction.